-This proposal consolidates child care resources from the programs described above into a single system.
+This proposal consolidates child care resources from all three programs described above into a single system.
 Current resources, additional resources, and total costs are detailed in the chart in the next section.
-Additional federal resources appropriated in December 2000 are included in the revised funding for this proposal.

 Activity CHILD CARE CONSOLIDATION Program: EARLY CHILDHOOD Agency: CHILDREN, FAMILIES & LEARNING